Mater Christi Trust

 Lower Key Stage 2

 Having learned about human body parts, the senses and survival in Key Stage 1, children now focus on specific body systems and nutrition in Key Stage 2.
-In the autumn term of Year 3, they learn about the skeletal and muscular system in the project Skeletal and Muscular Systems.
+In the autumn term of Year 3, they learn about the skeletal and muscular system in the topic Animals including Humans.
 This learning again links to other animals, with children identifying similarities and differences.
 Children also learn about healthy diets alongside the autumn term design and technology project Cook Well, Eatwell.
-In the spring term, properties of materials are revisited in the project Forces and Magnets, with children identifying magnetic materials and learning about the non-contact force of magnetism.
+In the spring term, properties of materials are revisited in the topics of both Rocks and Forces and Magnets.
+In Forces and Magnets children will be identifying magnetic materials and learning about the non-contact force of magnetism.
 They also begin to learn about contact forces, investigating how things move over surfaces.
-Science learning about rocks and soils is delivered through the geography project Rocks, Relics and Rumbles.
-Children begin to link structure to function in the summer Plant Nutrition and Reproduction project, identifying the plant parts associated with reproduction and water transport.
-Children finish the year with the project Light and Shadows, where they are explicitly introduced to the subject of light, with children learning about shadows and reflections, revisiting language from Key Stage 1, including opaque and transparent.
-In the autumn term of Year 4, children learn about the digestive system, again making comparisons to other animals, in the project Digestive System.
-The second autumn term project Sound introduces the concept of sound, with children identifying how sounds are made and travel.
-They learn and use new vocabulary, such as pitch and volume, and identify properties of materials associated with these concepts.
-In the spring term project States of Matter, children learn about solids, liquids and gases and their characteristics.
-They understand how temperature drives change of state and link this learning to the project Misty Mountain, Winding River, in which children learn about the water cycle.
-Up to this point, children have had many opportunities for grouping and sorting living things.
-In the spring project Grouping and Classifying, children recognise this as ‘classification’ and explore classification keys.
-Finally, in the summer term, children study electricity by creating and recording simple circuits in the project Electrical Circuits and Conductors.
-They also build on their knowledge of the properties of materials, identifying electrical conductors and insulators.
+Children begin to link structure to function in the summer Plants topic, identifying the plant parts associated with reproduction and water transport.
+Children finish the year with the project Light, where they are explicitly introduced to the subject of light, with children learning about shadows and reflections, revisiting and building on vocabulary from Key Stage 1, including opaque and transparent.

 Upper Key Stage 2

-In the autumn term of Year 5, children broaden their knowledge of forces, including gravity and air and water resistance, in the project Forces and Mechanisms.
+In the autumn term of Year 5, children broaden their knowledge of forces, including gravity and air and water resistance, in the topic Forces.
 They revisit learning from design and technology projects, including Making It Move and Moving Mechanisms, to explore various mechanisms and their uses.
 Their knowledge of gravity supports the autumn term project Earth and Space, so they can understand the forces that shape planets and our solar system.
 They also develop their understanding of day and night, first explored in the Year 1 project Seasonal Changes.
-Having learned that animals and plants produce offspring in earlier projects and studied plant and animal life cycles in Sow, Grow and Farm, children now focus on the human life cycle and sexual reproduction in the spring term project Human Reproduction and Ageing.
+Having learned that animals and plants produce offspring in earlier projects and having already studied simple plant and animal life cycles, children now focus on the human life cycle and sexual reproduction in the spring term topic Animals including Humans.
 In the summer term project Properties and Changes of Materials, children revisit much of their prior learning about materials’ properties and learn new properties, including thermal conductivity and solubility.
 To this point, children have learned much about reversible changes, such as melting and freezing, but now extend their learning to irreversible changes, including chemical changes.
-In Year 6, the final body system children learn about is the circulatory system and its roles in transporting water, nutrients and gases in the autumn term project Circulatory System.
-Science learning about classification is delivered through the spring term geography project Frozen Kingdoms.
-In the spring term, children also build on their knowledge about electrical circuits from Year 4, now learning and recording standard symbols for circuit components and investigating the function of components and the effects of voltage on a circuit in the project Electrical Circuits and Components.
-In the summer project Light Theory, children recognise that light travels in straight lines from a source or reflector to the eye and explain the shape of shadows.
-Finally, in the project Evolution and Inheritance, children learn about inheritance and understand why offspring are not identical to their parents.
-They also learn about natural selection and how this can lead to the evolution of a species.

 Impact